Comprehensive analysis of time-domain overlapping gravitational wave transients: A Lensing Study: Gravitational Lensing

 Using the methods outlined in Ref.~\cite{Basak:2021ten} and Ref.~\cite{Mishra:2023ddt}, we generate microlensed signals with an isolated point lens model~\cite{Schneider:1992bmb}.
 This simple yet effective lensing profile enables detailed parameter estimation and mismatch analysis for overlapping signals.
 Previous studies~\cite{Janquart:2023mvf, Wright:2024mco} have extensively employed this model in microlensing searches due to its computational efficiency.

 This study uses Type-II strong-lensing and point-mass microlensing models as inference templates for overlapping GW signals.
 Both models can produce characteristic amplitude and phase modulations; a $-\pi/2$ phase shift for Type-II images in the geometric-optics limit, and oscillatory patterns in the wave-optics regime for microlensing.
-These patterns may be similar to overlapping signatures, creating a potential for degeneracy.
+These patterns may be similar to overlapping signatures, particularly in the geometric optics limit with small time delay configurations, creating a potential for degeneracy.
 These models have been employed in GW lensing studies~\cite{Meena:2019ate, Basak:2021ten, Mishra:2021xzz, Vijaykumar:2022dlp, Janquart:2023mvf, LIGOScientific:2023bwz, Mishra:2023ddt, Mishra:2023vzo, Wright:2024mco} and are therefore well-suited for the PE and FF analyses presented in this study.
 However, it is worth noting that model-independent approaches for detecting lensed signals also exist~\cite{Liu:2023ikc, Chakraborty:2025maj}, although they are not utilized in this study.